 - compromise the integrity of natural and cultural values

 - alienate land from public use or access

 - divert and encumber council resources and assets

 - jeopardise public safety

 - incite issues of legal liability

-Under the Environmental Levy, Council is allocating resources to address the issue of encroachments on community land.
-Council has prepared a Bushland Dumping and Encroachment Policy to provide a consistent, effective and transparent approach to manage encroachments using both voluntary agreements and regulatory mechanisms.
+Under the Environmental Levy, Council is allocating resources to address the issue of dumping and encroachments on community land.
+Council has prepared a Bushland Dumping and Encroachment Policy (pdf.
+267KB) to provide a consistent, effective and transparent approach to manage dumping and encroachments using both compliance agreements (CA) and regulatory mechanisms.

 Phone: (02) 9424 0933